metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_input_v1alpha1_manifest.md

 Optional:

 - `emit_unmatched_lines` (Boolean) Emits unmatched lines when <parse> format is not matched for incoming logs.
 - `enable_stat_watcher` (Boolean) Enables the additional inotify-based watcher.
-Setting this parameter to false will disable the inotify events and use only timer watcher for file tailing.
-This option is mainly for avoiding the stuck issue with inotify.
+Setting this parameter to false will disable the inotify events and use only timer watcher for file tailing.This option is mainly for avoiding the stuck issue with inotify.
 - `enable_watch_timer` (Boolean) Enables the additional watch timer.
-Setting this parameter to false will significantly reduce CPU and I/O consumption when tailing a large number of files on systems with inotify support.
-The default is true which results in an additional 1 second timer being used.
+Setting this parameter to false will significantly reduce CPU and I/O consumption when tailing a large number of files on systems with inotify support.The default is true which results in an additional 1 second timer being used.
 - `encoding` (String) Specifies the encoding of reading lines.
-By default, in_tail emits string value as ASCII-8BIT encoding.
-If encoding is specified, in_tail changes string to encoding.
-If encoding and fromEncoding both are specified, in_tail tries to encode string from fromEncoding to encoding.
+By default, in_tail emits string value as ASCII-8BIT encoding.If encoding is specified, in_tail changes string to encoding.If encoding and fromEncoding both are specified, in_tail tries to encode string from fromEncoding to encoding.
 - `exclude_path` (List of String) The paths excluded from the watcher list.
 - `follow_inodes` (Boolean) Avoid to read rotated files duplicately.
 You should set true when you use * or strftime format in path.
 - `from_encoding` (String) Specifies the encoding of reading lines.
-By default, in_tail emits string value as ASCII-8BIT encoding.
-If encoding is specified, in_tail changes string to encoding.
-If encoding and fromEncoding both are specified, in_tail tries to encode string from fromEncoding to encoding.
+By default, in_tail emits string value as ASCII-8BIT encoding.If encoding is specified, in_tail changes string to encoding.If encoding and fromEncoding both are specified, in_tail tries to encode string from fromEncoding to encoding.
-- `group` (Attributes) The in_tail plugin can assign each log file to a group, based on user defined rules.
-The limit parameter controls the total number of lines collected for a group within a rate_period time interval. (see [below for nested schema](#nestedatt--spec--inputs--tail--group))
+- `group` (Attributes) The in_tail plugin can assign each log file to a group, based on user defined rules.The limit parameter controls the total number of lines collected for a group within a rate_period time interval. (see [below for nested schema](#nestedatt--spec--inputs--tail--group))
 - `ignore_repeated_permission_error` (Boolean) If you have to exclude the non-permission files from the watch list, set this parameter to true.
 It suppresses the repeated permission error logs.
 - `limit_recently_modified` (Number) Limits the watching files that the modification time is within the specified time range when using * in path.
 - `max_line_size` (Number) The maximum length of a line.
 Longer lines than it will be just skipped.